-Plan administrators of welfare plans that provide apprenticeship or training benefits, or both, may use this web page to electronically file the notice described in section 2520.104-22 of the Department of Labor's regulations.
-The Department of Labor recently published a proposed regulation that would make it mandatory to electronically file the notice.
-In the interim, plan administrators are encouraged to file plan notices using this electronic system.
-Plan administrators who use the electronic filing system will have satisfied the filing requirements under the current regulation.
+Plan administrators of welfare plans that provide apprenticeship or training benefits, or both, must use this web page to electronically file the notice described in section 2520.104-22 of the Department of Labor's regulations.
+The Department of Labor published a final regulation that makes it mandatory to electronically file the notice.
 To go directly to the notice, click on the link "Proceed to File Your Apprenticeship and Training Plan Notice" below.

 - Fill in the information requested.
 All fields are required unless otherwise indicated.

 - Complete the Contact Information section with the name and address of a person from whom participants may obtain a description of existing or future courses of study, eligibility requirements and procedures for enrollment.
 For non-U.S. addresses, click on Foreign and complete all of the relevant fields including province or state, country and postal code.

 - Attachments cannot be included with your filing.
 If you wish to add information, use the Additional Information box.